Hypertension is also known as high blood pressure. It occurs when there is too much pressure in the blood vessels.

 If you have been diagnosed with hypertension, your health professional may ask you to measure your blood pressure at home to help monitor your treatment.
 In order to do this, you must take measurements regularly with a blood pressure monitor, which can be purchased from most pharmacies and medical supply stores.

 A blood pressure reading consists of two numbers: the top number represents the pressure when the heart is contracting, and the bottom number is the amount of pressure when the heart rests between beats.
 Usually, a target below 140/90 mmHg (or 130/80 mmHg if you are diabetic) is recommended.
-Over time, high blood pressure can lead to long-term complications.

 When should I see a medical professional?